m2-madhav/reactFromScratch/README.md

-# in this repo i am doing coding and learning react from scratch
+# in this repo i am doing coding and revising concepts of  react from scratch

 # Parcel
 --Dev build